jvanzyl/harbor-client/README.md

 ## Notes/Observations

 - It is likely possible to reduce the deployment to speed this up work with the API.
 I don't think I need the notary, for example, to develop with client and CLI against the Harbor API
+- It is likely possible to adjust the resource requests/limits to something lessen the resource consumption on a laptop

 [1]: https://goharbor.io
 [2]: https://swagger.io